 [Woodward and Bernstein: Nixon was far worse than we thought]

-The “zilch” note was followed in February by orders for intensified bombing of North Vietnam.
+The “zilch” note was followed in February by orders for an intensified bombing of North Vietnam.
 On May 8, Nixon ordered the mining of Haiphong Harbor and bombing of key military targets.
 On Sept.
 8, Nixon reported to Kissinger that poll numbers favored the bombing.
-“It’s two-to-one for bombing,” he boasted.
+“It’s two-to-one for the bombing,” he boasted.

 On Oct.
 16, just weeks before the election, Nixon recalled the May 8 decision to mine the harbor and told Kissinger, “May 8 was the acid test.
 And how it’s prepared us for all these things.
 The election, for example.”
 Kissinger replied, “I think you won the election on May 8.”
 Nixon was reelected by a landslide in November.

 In that election year, the United States dropped 1.1 million tons of bombs in the Vietnam War, including 207,000 tons in North Vietnam alone, Woodward reports, citing Pentagon records.